Tying the Knot as a Homeowner: What Happens in a Two-home Marriage?

 If you go this route, just make sure to talk through the logistics.
 You’ll want to have a system for caring for the property you’re not living in (as well as paying all its bills), and you should also discuss whether you’ll share ownership or retain the homes separately.
 If you choose the former, you’ll need to get your partner added to your deed and vice versa.

 You can also sell one of the houses.
 If one of them is in the city you don’t plan to live in, then it’s pretty easy to decide which one to offload.
 If they’re in the same town, though, you’ll want to think about a few things — namely the space and amenities you need and the potential profits each home could bring in.
 You also might consider talking to a local real estate agent for guidance; they might be able to recommend the best course of action for your situation.

 If you do opt to sell one of the homes, you’ll need to discuss early on what you’ll do with the profits.
 Since the home was purchased by just one of you, will the owner keep the profits to themselves?
 Or will they go into your joint bank account and be shared by both of you?
 This is a very personal decision, so you’ll want to talk it through long before you list the house (it could be a point of contention later on).

 3. Rent one of the properties out.

-Another good option?
+Another good option for two-home marriage couples?
 That’d be to rent one of the properties out.
 You could do this long-term, of course, and rent the home out to a full-time tenant, or you could use it as a short-term rental, and list the property on Airbnb or VRBO.